-Residents with civil commitment court orders under Florida's Baker Act statute occupy most of the facility, while approximately 25% to 45% of the residents are forensically committed as either Not Guilty by Reason of Insanity or Incompetent to Proceed.
-Individuals served at this facility include adults spanning all age groups and ethnicities.
-Common diagnoses include schizophrenia spectrum disorders, mood disorders, anxiety disorders, neurocognitive disorders secondary to another major mental illness, and personality disorders.
+Patients with civil commitment court orders under Florida's Baker Act statute occupy most of the facility, while approximately 25% to 45% of the patients are forensically committed as either Not Guilty by Reason of Insanity or Incompetent to Proceed.
+Individuals served at this facility include a diverse group of adults spanning all age groups.
+Common psychiatric diagnoses include schizophrenia spectrum disorders, mood disorders, anxiety disorders, neurocognitive disorders secondary to another major mental illness, and personality disorders.